abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

 </p>

-## Wazuh Agents Deployment
+## `Wazuh` Agents Deployment
-Currently, Wazuh's manager is running without anything to monitor.
-However, to monitor the other computers, you need to install Wazuh Agents on every other VM.
+Currently, `Wazuh`'s manager is running without anything to monitor.
+However, to monitor the other computers, you need to install `Wazuh` Agents on every other VM.
 The process of deploying agents is quite straightforward.

-- First, navigate to the home page of Wazuh, and press **"Deploy new agent"**.
+- First, navigate to the home page of `Wazuh`, and press **"Deploy new agent"**.
 <p align="center">
   <img src="images/Waz_DeployAgent.png">
 </p>